What is the MacArthur Fellowship?

 How many nominations are received during the course of a year?
 How long does it take for a nomination to move through the selection process?

-We receive several hundred nominations per year.
+We receive approximately 2000 nominations per year.
 The shortest possible interval from nomination to award is about nine months, but it normally takes more than a year, sometimes several.
 We often consider nominees over a period of years; individuals nominated during one particular year are not under consideration for that year alone.